 To assess the image restoration quality at the time of inference, we pass the transformed images to the models that have been trained with different self-supervised learning schemes, including four individual and one combined schemes.
 In our visualization, the input images have undergone four individual transformations as well as eight different combined transformations, including the identity mapping (\ie no transformation).
-As shown in \figurename~\ref{fig:ct_restoration_individual_combined}, the combined scheme can restore the unseen image by handling a variety of transformation (framed in red), whereas the models trained with the individual scheme can only restore unseen images that have undergone the same transformation as they were trained on (framed in green).
-This qualitative observations is consistent with our experimental finding in Sec.~\ref{sec:individual_combination}, that the combined learning scheme achieves the more robust and superior results over the individual scheme in transfer learning.
+As shown in \figurename~\ref{fig:ct_restoration_individual_combined}, the combined scheme can restore the unseen image by handling a variety of transformations (framed in red), whereas the models trained with the individual scheme can only restore unseen images that have undergone the same transformation that they were trained on (framed in green).
+This qualitative observation is consistent with our experimental finding in Sec.~\ref{sec:individual_combination}: the combined learning scheme achieves superior and more robust results over the individual scheme in transfer learning.

 In \figurename~\ref{fig:xray_across_restoration}, we have further provided a qualitative assessment of image restoration quality by Genesis CT and Genesis X-ray, across medical imaging modalities.
 In our visualization, the input images are selected from four different medical modalities, covering X-ray, CT, Ultrasound, and MRI.
-It is clear from the figure that even though the models are only trained on single image modality, they can largely maintain the texture and structures during restoration not only within the same modality but also across different modalities.
-These observations suggest that Models Genesis \jlreplace{are transferable}{are of a great potential in transferring learned image presentation} across diseases, organs, datasets, and modalities.
+It is clear from the figure that even though the models are only trained on single image modality, they can largely maintain the texture and structures during restoration, not only within the same modality but also across different ones.
+These observations suggest that Models Genesis are of great potential in transferring learned image representation across diseases, organs, datasets, and modalities.